mmghorbani/KNTU-ML-Course-2024/README.md

 ## Contact
 For any questions or additional information regarding the Machine Learning Course 2024, please do not hesitate to contact me at [mm.ghorbani@email.kntu.ac.ir](mailto:mm.ghorbani@email.kntu.ac.ir).

-## License
-This repository is licensed under the MIT License.
-By contributing to this repository, you agree that your contributions will be licensed under the MIT License.